 This documented was published in June 2017.
 The strategy sets out the PCC’s commitments for how he will communicate and engage with communities and partners throughout his term of office.

 The charter was published in August 2016 and creates a means of detailing precisely what services victims can expect and what the police and other partners are expected to provide.
 It is a means by which the PCC, the police and contracted partners can be held to account for delivering improved and consistent services.

 This leaflet gives an overview of the Safer West Mercia plan.

 This strategy outlines the Police and Crime Commissioner’s duty to ensure the police estate portfolio is effective and efficient.

 Town and Parish Council Survey Results

-The results of this survey will be used to shape policing priorities.
-107 Town and Parish Councils took part in the survey which was online for three months.
+The results of this survey are used to shape policing priorities.
+169 Town and Parish Councils took part in the most recent survey which was online for three months.